anynines/a9s-redis-app/README.md

 $ cf bind-service redis-app myredis
 ```

-And restage
+And start
 ```
-$ cf restage redis-app
+$ cf start redis-app
 ```

 At last check the created url...